nikitavoloboev/data/docs/macOS/macOS.md

 - [crashdump](https://github.com/dmaclach/crashdump) - Utility for converting macOS crashreport files (.ips) into text output which is the same as what you would see using Console.app to open them.
 - [Does Apple maintain APFS in older macOS?
 (2022)](https://eclecticlight.co/2022/11/08/does-apple-maintain-apfs-in-older-macos/) ([HN](https://news.ycombinator.com/item?id=33517567))
 - [Rosetta-enabled virtual machine based on Apple Sample Code](https://github.com/diddledani/macOS-Linux-VM-with-Rosetta)
+- [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher) - Running and unlocking features in macOS on supported and unsupported Macs.